faizmansoor/StudentGitLabRepo/README.md

-this is the readme to Lab Problem Statement 1: Version Control Using Git
+this is the README to Lab Problem Statement 1: Version Control Using Git